Key Takeaway

 The Perez Decision: A Cautionary Tale About Expert Selection

-The court further criticized the expert’s testimony as offering “only conclusory assertions and mere speculation that decedent’s aortic dissection would have been successfully diagnosed and treated had NYPH referred her for a pulmonary or cardiac consult.”
+The court also criticized the expert’s testimony.
+It found the expert offered “only conclusory assertions and mere speculation.”
+Specifically, the expert guessed—without proper support—that the patient’s aortic dissection would have been caught with a pulmonary or cardiac consult.

 Why This Case Matters for Personal Injury Victims